carsten-gross/ts2shout/README.md

 tvheadend.
 This means libcurl (and the corresponding libcurl-dev package for compiling) is required for ts2shout to work.
 In CGI mode it is expected that you have a tvheadend or a similar streaming server available that provides the MPEG transport stream by a network protocol libcurl understands.
-Please see for a configuration example for apache2 below.
+Please see a configuration example for apache2 below.

 ts2shout outputs a shoutcast stream with the first found mpeg audio stream in